-To assist in determining system requirements and selecting proper components, a complete page of hydraulic and mechanical formulas has been provided on page 38 of this booklet.
+To assist in determining system requirements and selecting proper components, a complete page of hydraulic and mechanical formulas has been provided on the inside back cover of this booklet.

 Muncie Power Products provides two other resources: our website and our M-Power Software.
-The website, munciepower.com, contains information on Muncie Power's complete product line, service and installation manuals, authorized distributor locations, and much more.
+The website, www.munciepower.com, contains information on Muncie's complete product line, service and installation manuals, authorized distributor locations, and much more.
 It also serves as a launching point for our web-based M-Power.
 Within M-Power you can make power take-off and pump selections, perform hydraulic and mechanical calculations, view service parts drawings, and cross over competitor model numbers.

-Also, while visiting the Muncie Power's website, be sure to look in the training area for information on the product training classes and seminars offered as well as information about the online training, M-Power Tech.
+Also while visiting the Muncie web site be sure to look in the TRAINING area for information on the product training classes and seminars offered by Muncie Power Products as well as information on Muncie's on line training, M-Power Tech.

-Finally, Muncie Power makes available to you one other very important resource-our people.
-Muncie Power's customer service managers are ready to share their knowledge with you and are just a toll-free phone call away.
+Finally, Muncie Power Products makes available to you one other very important resource-our people.
+Muncie's Customer Service Managers are ready to share their knowledge with you and are just a toll-free phone call away.

-Call 800-367-7867 (FOR-PTOS) for assistance in component selection or refer to system troubleshooting on page 36 of this manual.
+Call 1-800-367-7867 (FOR-PTOS) for assistance in component selection or system troubleshooting.